apache/mxnet/docs/tutorials/r/MultidimLstm.md

  [97] 0.06740443 0.06338028 0.06740443 0.07444668
 ```
 The above tutorial is just for demonstration purposes and has not been tuned extensively for accuracy.

+For more tutorials on MXNet-R, head on to [MXNet-R tutorials](https://github.com/apache/incubator-mxnet/tree/master/docs/tutorials/r)